gyliu513/roadmap/k8s/example/kube-initializer-tutorial/medium-article.md

 An initializer controller should list and watch for uninitialized objects, by using the query parameter `?includeUninitialized=true`.
 If using client-go, just set `listOptions.includeUninitialized` to true.

-Some fake code as following to describe the logic.
+Some pseudo code as following to describe the logic, you can get more detail from https://github.com/gyliu513/jay-work/blob/master/k8s/example/kube-initializer-tutorial/sidecar-initializer/main.go#L58-L129
 ```
 // Watch uninitialized Deployments in all namespaces.
 restClient := clientset.AppsV1beta1().RESTClient()